Last Updated on

 - Endurance = Less than 30 seconds

-With this information at hand, perhaps you should leave your phone one side and do something that will benefit your training between sets.
-I have given you a few ideas, now go do them.
+Hopefully, with some of our ideas provided, you will leave your phone one side and do something that will benefit your training between sets.